-If every internal auditor does the same within a full internal audit team a regular handover of risk management frameworks to the business could take place at the end of each audit.
+If every internal auditor does the same within a full internal audit team, a regular handover of risk management frameworks to the business could take place at the end of each audit.

 The overall result would be a steady and manageable introduction of a formal and well-defined risk management framework.

-Our platform Ideagen Pentana Audit has been designed in line with the IIA’s guide to Risk Based Internal Auditing.
+Our software Pentana Audit has been designed in line with the IIA’s guide to Risk Based Internal Auditing.
 Pentana Audit will not only provide best in class audit management capabilities, but it can also help an internal audit team to encourage their organisation to adopt and develop a risk management framework, provide a powerful platform to begin managing their own framework and registers and - as a result greatly - improve the organisations system of internal control.

 Surely this is the goal of any ambitious internal audit team?

-Pentana Audit is part of our Pentana Assurance product suite.
 Discover today how Pentana Audit can help you encourage your organisation to adopt and develop a risk management framework.